anushka-sharma29/CODSOFT-PYTHON/README.md

 : This repository contains all my tasks for the Python Programminhg internship offered by CodSoft.

-task #2  CALCULATOR
+Task #2  CALCULATOR

-Designed a simple calculator with basic arithmetic operations.
+> Designed a simple calculator with basic arithmetic operations.
 > Prompting the user to input two numbers and an operation choice.
 > This calculator performs the calculation and displays the result.

-task #3  PASSWORD GENERATOR
+Task #3  PASSWORD GENERATOR

-Created this useful password generation tool.
+> Created this useful password generation tool.
 > This prompts the user to specify the desired length of the password.
 > Uses a combination of random characters to generate a password of the specified length.
 > Prints the generated password on the screen.

-task #4 ROCK PAPER SCISSORS GAME
+Task #4 ROCK PAPER SCISSORS GAME

 > Prompts the user to choose rock, paper, or scissors.
 > Generates a random choice (rock, paper, or scissors) for the computer.